 After you've manually paired them once, they buds will automatically connect to your device every time they're taken out of the charging box.

 The full controls are outlined in the user manual, but here are some important ones to acknowledge:

-- Play previous song - long press left earbud for 2 seconds to switch to previous song
+- Play previous song: long press left earbud for 2 seconds to switch to the previous song

 Again don't forget to charge your buds fully upon use.
 When in the case the buds will always light up red to indicate they're charging and turn off when they are done.